 Beaches On Havelock Island

 The beaches here are numbered; the popular beaches still go by their names though.
 Beach no.1 is the arrival port and all the arriving/departing ferries for Port Blair, Neil island and Rangat island can be seen here.
 Speed boats for day tours/half day tours/private tours to Elephant beach commence from here.
 Beach no. 2 is where the scuba diving courses, confined water dives, etc., are conducted by the diving schools.
 Beach numbers 3 and 5 or Govindnagar and Vijaynagar are more like private beaches to the many resorts spread across on this stretch of the island.
 Further up, there’s a Kalapathar beach, another serene place to be.
 The Kalapathar village and local farms are located a little further ahead to it.
 Beach no.7 or more popularly known as Radhanagar beach, lives to its fame of the “Asia’s best beach” rated by Time magazine and is a perfect place to be at as the sun takes a dip into the sea.
 Last but not least, a picturesque beach with fallen trees and the best coral – Elephant beach, is the best spot to enjoy snorkelling and other water sports.
 Boating in glass bottom boats is a popular tourist activity.

-A majority of accommodation is found between the beach no.3 and 5 stretch.
+A majority of accommodation is found on the stretch between the beach no. 3 and 5.
 Tented (domed) accommodation is also available at the Radhanagar beach.
-Hire a bike (if you travel light or are backpacker) from the market as soon you get to the island and go see the resorts to get a best deal.
+Hire a bike (if you travel light or are backpacker) from the market as soon as you get to the island and go see the resorts to get the best deal.

 There are some great places to eat; my personal favourite was Fat Martin cafe.
 Go, explore the kitchens, eat a meal in a new place, try the local cuisine, it is fun.